zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/audit-dbcontext.md

 }
 ```

-Derive you context from AuditDbContext.
+Derive your context from AuditDbContext.

 ```csharp